 - Activities are either exempt or unregulated due to lack of definition;

-- Crowdfunding platforms are regulated as intermediaries;
+- Crowd-funding platforms are regulated as intermediaries;

-- Crowdfunding platforms are regulated as banks;
+- Crowd-funding platforms are regulated as banks;

 - The US model under which there are two levels of regulation: Federal regulation through the Securities and Exchange Commission and state level regulations, where platforms must apply on a state-by-state basis; and

-- Prohibition of P2P lending.
+- Prohibition of P2P lending.5

-- regulation as a collective investment scheme (CIS) where a platform actively manages investors’ money and automatically invests their money while providing them with a limited choice.
+Another possible form of regulation of P2P Lending would be regulation as a collective investment scheme (CIS) where a platform actively manages investors’ money and automatically invests their money while providing them with a limited choice.

-Approaches to Equity Crowdfunding Regulation
+Approaches to Equity Crowd-funding Regulation

-- There are 3 main approaches to regulation:
+There are three main approaches to regulation:

-- Regulation that prohibits crowdfunding completely;
+- Regulation that prohibits crowd-funding completely;

-- Regulation that permits crowdfunding but creates high barriers to entry; and
+- Regulation that permits crowd-funding but creates high barriers to entry; and

 - Regulation allowing the industry to exist within strict limits.

-- restrictions on offers of shares or debentures to the public under the Companies (Winding Up and Miscellaneous Provisions) Ordinance (C(WUMP)O);
+- The restrictions on offers of shares or debentures to the public under the Companies (Winding Up and Miscellaneous Provisions) Ordinance (C(WUMP)O);

-- prohibition on carrying on a “regulated activity” under the SFO without being licensed/registered to do so by the SFC; and
+- The prohibition on carrying on a “regulated activity” under the SFO without being licensed/registered to do so by the SFC; and

-Restrictions on Offers of Shares or Debentures to the Public under the (C(WUMP)O)
+3.1 Restrictions on Offers of Shares or Debentures to the Public under the Companies (Winding Up and Miscellaneous Provisions) Ordinance (C(WUMP)O)